Browse Article by Topicsrecurring payment recurring donation paypal Trial Period recurring paypal

 1. Select and drag the desired Payment Gateway (ie : Paypal) into our form builder.
 This will open up the payment tool wizard.

-2. Under Payment Type Options section, select Sell Subscriptions option.
-You'll be prompted with a warning message.
-Just go ahead and click the Continue button to process.
+2. Under Payment Type option section, select Sell Subscriptions option.
+Click the Continue button to proceed.

 a.
 Subscription name.
 You can always customize the label.
 You can choose whatever you need.
 Let's say, Monthly Donations.

 b.
 Price: The amount of the subscription item.
 Decimal is allowed.

 c.
 Subscription Period.
 The scheduled basis to when the recurring payment will happen.
 You are allowed to set it to daily, weekly, bi-weekly, monthly, bi-monthly, quarterly, semi-yearly, yearly and bi-yearly.

 d.
 Number of payments.
 Set this if you want to stop charging customers after a certain timeframe.
 Let's say, you charge your customer five (5) times and automatically stop it on the six (6th) time, select five (5) from the dropdown selections.
 You have the option to allow user to select the number of payments, select "User-selected" to do so.

 e.
 Image.
 If you want to show an image for the subscription item.